scrim-network/Ruckertetal_DAIS_2016/README.md

 This code is intended to accompany the results of

->Ruckert, KL, Shaffer, G, Pollard, D, Guan, Y, Wong, TE, Forest, CE and Keller, K. Assessing the impact of retreat mechanisms in a simple Antarctic ice sheet model using Bayesian calibration, (in review).
+>Ruckert, KL, Shaffer, G, Pollard, D, Guan, Y, Wong, TE, Forest, CE and Keller, K. Assessing the impact of retreat mechanisms in a simple Antarctic ice sheet model using Bayesian calibration, (Accepted).

 Please cite that paper and the Shaffer (2014) study when using any results generated with this code.